balderdashy/sails-docs/reference/sails.config/sails.config.i18n.md

 # sails.config.i18n

 Configuration for Sails' [built-in internationalization & localization]() features.
-The options are conventionally specified in the [`config/i18n.js`]() configuration file.
+For more information see the [concepts section on internationalization](http://beta.sailsjs.org/#/documentation/concepts/Internationalization).

 ### Properties